facebook/react/compiler/forget/src/__tests__/fixtures/compiler/error.sketchy-code-use-forget.expect.md

 ## Error

 ```
-[ReactForget] UnsafeInput: Skipped compilation as it disables one or more React eslint rules. eslint-disable react-hooks/rules-of-hooks (1:1)
+[ReactForget] UnsafeInput: One or more React eslint rules is disabled. eslint-disable react-hooks/rules-of-hooks (1:1)
 ```